-Aged 50, is the Chief Risk Officer of the Group and the General Manager of the Risk Management Department of BOCHK.
-Mr. Mao is a member of the Risk Management Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Mao has over 18 years' experience in the banking industry.
-Mr. Mao is a Director of both Nanyang and Chiyu.
-Mr. Mao was the General Manager of the Business Department of BOC Hong Kong-Macau Regional Office from March 1999 to September 2001.
-Mr. Mao was the Chairman of the restructuring office of the Bank of China Group in Hong Kong from January 2000 to September 2001.
-Mr. Mao has held a number of senior managerial positions within BOC since 1996.
-Mr. Mao was the General Manager of the Asset and Liability Management Department of BOC from June 1998 to March 1999 and was the General Manager of the Development and Planning Department of BOC from January 1996 to June 1998.
-Mr. Mao graduated from Beijing College of Economics where he majored in economics.
-Mr. Mao obtained a master's degree in economics from the Graduate School of the China Academy of Social Sciences.
+Aged 50.
+Chief Risk Officer of the Group and General Manager of the Risk Management Department of BOCHK.
+Member of the Risk Management Committee of the Company and BOCHK.
+Director of Nanyang and Chiyu.
+General Manager of the Business Department of BOC Hong Kong-Macau Regional Office from 1999 to 2001.
+Chairman of the restructuring office of the Bank of China Group in Hong Kong from 2000 to 2001.
+Held a number of senior managerial positions within BOC since 1996.
+General Manager of the Asset and Liability Management Department of BOC from 1998 to 1999 and General Manager of the Development and Planning Department of BOC from 1996 to 1998.